AnyaAven/jobly/tickets.md

             ✓ throws BadRequestError: minEmployees > maxEmployees
         ANSWERS:  Force it to fail!
 No false positives `throw new Error("fail test, you shouldn't get here");`

+7: Why is `num_employees` in companies table nullable?

 # SKILLs